named-data/NFD/docs/manpages/ndn-autoconfig.rst

 ^^^^^^^

 Send a multicast discovery Interest.

-If this Interest is answered, connect to the HUB and terminate auto-discovery.
+If this Interest is answered, connect to the router and terminate auto-discovery.

 Stage 2
 ^^^^^^^

 Send a DNS query with default suffix.

-If this query is answered, connect to the HUB and terminate auto-discovery.
+If this query is answered, connect to the router and terminate auto-discovery.

 Stage 3
 ^^^^^^^

 Send HTTP request to NDN-FCH server.

-If request succeeds, attempt to connect to the discovered HUB and terminate auto-discovery.
+If request succeeds, attempt to connect to the discovered hub and terminate auto-discovery.

 Stage 4
 ^^^^^^^

-* Load default user identity, and convert it to DNS format; if either fails, the auto-discovery fails.
+Load default user identity, and convert it to DNS format.
+If either fails, the auto-discovery fails.

-* Send a DNS query to find home HUB.
+Send a DNS query to find home hub.
-  If this query is answered, connect to the home HUB and terminate auto-discovery.
+If this query is answered, connect to the home hub and terminate auto-discovery.
 Otherwise, the auto-discovery fails.

 Exit status
 -----------